khxnamaan8/trumaths-academy/README.md

-# Welcome to your Trumaths Acadeemy
+# Welcome to your Trumaths Academy

 TODO: Document your project here